iamfuyu1031/CAPTCHA-Breaker/README.md

 This is the code to break man-shape letter CAPTCHA.
 The idea is taken from http://www.boyter.org/decoding-captchas/.

-The folder `example-captcha` shows the examples of the CAPTCHA iamges that we are trying to break.
+The folder `example-captcha` shows the examples of the CAPTCHA images that we are trying to break.
 The folder `iconset` provides the training set of the CAPTCHA characters.
 The file `captcha-breaker.py` is the Python code to break the CAPTCHA.
 The file `out.png` is the CAPTCHA image that we want to break.

 In theory, it should work with all types of CAPTCHA.
 If you want to apply it to other CAPTCHA, you may start by inferring the training set of icons from several sample CAPTCHAs.
 Refer to http://www.boyter.org/decoding-captchas/ for details.
 Parameters in the code might need to change accordingly.